wheredoesyourmindgo/serenity-qmk/users/wheredoesyourmindgo/readme.md

 -   While it may be tempting to change this layout to use shift when held/enter when tapped with right shift key it's worth considering the ramifications of using a mod-tap there.
 -   When using a keyboard flashed with this firmware/layout on a MacBook, consider using Karabiner Elements to disable the built-in Apple keyboard when QMK keyboard is plugged in.
 -   On macOS, using System Preferences or Karabiner Elements, consider using F keys as standard Function keys since OS and Media controls are already implemented in their respective layers.
+- Certain (command line) applications may require use of function keys, namely F1-F10.
+Worth considering mapping the higher function keys first (start w/ F24 and work downwards) for OS shortcuts as desired.
 -   In order to optimize this layout for use with Windows or \*nix you'll likely want to modify the mod order since this layout is primarily targeted towards use with macOS (which utilizes the Command/GUI key in a manner similar to how Windows treats the Control key).
 The order for mods on the left half is Control --> Option/Alt --> Command/GUI --> Shift; These mods are in reverse order on the right half.
 -   Keep in mind, when activating a Layer on the bottom row in conjunction with a Mod key press on the home row (ex.
 Shift+Arrow_Left to select text) the key sequence order is important.
 The layer must be held first, then home row mod can be activated.
 -   Capslock + Vim can be dizzying, I recommend using CapsLocker for MacOS for a decent notification when capslock is toggled.